 5. Make Stuffed Anything

-6. Have A Yummy Dessert
+6. Make Leftover Rice In to A Yummy Dessert

 This only works with clean rice, not rice that has been sitting side-by-side with curry for a few days, but it’s a perfect sweet treat for families.
 Yep, it’s rice pudding!
 A few cups of rice, mixed with some milk, raisins, egg, butter and sugar, make for a warming dessert that’s a family favourite all year round.
 Not only does it use ingredients that you’ll find in typical family pantry, but it’s cheap as chips and ready in just 30 minutes!
-Check out a simple recipe for it here.

-7. Whack It In The Freezer
+And if all else fails…… Whack It In The Freezer

 Of course, if you don’t feel like cooking, or you just can’t bear to look at another grain or rice, let alone eat one, there is another option: freezing.
 Many people don’t realise that it’s absolutely possible to freeze rice, and for it to be used at a later date.
-Once you’ve cooked the rice (and realised you have too much) just allow it to fully cool, preferably overnight, before popping it into portions of your choice and freezing it.
+Once you’ve cooked the rice (and realised you have too much) just allow it to fully cool in the fridge, preferably overnight, before popping it into portions of your choice and freezing it.
 For families, 4-6 cup portions are adequate, and we prefer freezer bags for easy storage.